2025 Bill Tracker

 HB1333 | Mandates coverage for breastfeeding and lactation consulting services | 02/03/2025 | Rep. Hudson | Referred to House Insurance & Commerce | D | More Info | This bill would have the effect of expanding Medicaid coverage to include breastfeeding and lactation consulting services at Arkansas taxpayers' expense. | |

 HB1332 | Requires Medicaid to cover GLP-1 weight loss prescriptions | 01/30/2025 | Rep. Pilkington | Referred to House Public Health | D | More Info | This bill would require the Arkansas Medicaid program to cover GLP-1 prescriptions used to aid in weight management.
-This would require taxpayers to fund yet another expansion of the Medicaid program that already consumes over a quarter of the state's budget. | |
+This would require taxpayers to spend $40 million to fund yet another expansion of the Medicaid program that already consumes over a quarter of the state's budget. | |

 HB1319 | Provides a sales tax exemption for disabled veterans, their spouses, and their surviving spouses. | 01/30/2025 | Rep. Crawford | Referred to House Revenue & Tax | D | More Info | This bill would create a substantial sales tax exemption for disabled veterans, spouses of disabled veterans, and surviving spouses of disabled veterans in perpetuity.
 Administering this exemption would add more complexity to the state's sales tax system and create a new requirement for businesses who collect sales taxes.
 A better approach would be to pursue broad-based tax reductions that benefit veterans and all Arkansans without increasing state bureaucracy. | |